Download page SELinux Installation Issues.

 SELinux allows you to set a finer granularity of restrictions on access and execution.
-This control is represented by "policy files", typically created and maintained by the SecOps team within your organisation.
-For more details about SELinux see https://selinuxproject.org/page/Main_Page.
+This control is represented by "policy files", typically created and maintained by the SecOps team within your organization.
+For more details about SELinux, see https://selinuxproject.org/page/Main_Page.

 SELinux status: enabled SELinuxfs mount: /selinux Current Mode: permissive Policy version: 16 sestatus

 disabled, it indicates that the system has not installed the package.
 However, if the status returned is